carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 function, lambda, or class with a call operator) with one argument.
 The ``handleErrors`` function will visit each handler in the sequence and check its argument type against the dynamic type of the error, running the first handler that matches.
-This is the same process that is used for catch clauses in C++ exceptions.
+This is the same decision process that is used decide which catch clause to run for a C++ exception.

 Since the list of handlers passed to ``handleErrors`` may not cover every error type that can occur, the ``handleErrors`` function also returns an Error value